 1932: Holst was invited to lecture at Harvard University in composition but immediately had to go into hospital with hemorrhagic gastritis which was caused by a duodenal ulcer.

-1933: Enters a nursing home late in the year in preparation for a major operation next year.
+1933: He enters a nursing home late in the year in preparation for a major operation next year.

-1934: The operation, in May, was successful but his heart couldn’t take the strain.
+1934: The operation, in May, was successful but his heart as unable to take the strain.

 1897: “Winter Idyll” (Student Work influenced by Wagner)